shakacode/react_on_rails/docs/tutorial.md

 ## Add the **React On Rails** gem to your `Gemfile`:

-To avoid issues when of different gem and npm versions, you should specify the exact versions of both the gem and npm package.
+To avoid issues regarding inconsistent gem and npm versions, you should specify the exact versions of both the gem and npm package.
+In other words, don't use the `^` or `~` in the version specifications.

 ```
 gem 'react_on_rails', '12.0.0'         # prefer exact gem version to match npm version
 ```

 Note: The latest released React On Rails version is considered stable.
 Please use the latest version to ensure you get all the security patches and the best support.

 Run `bundle` and commit the changes.